Crazier: Critical reception

 Warren Truitt of About.com complimented Swift's "chim[ing]" in the ballad.
 Heather Phares of Allmusic praised the track, calling it "the best song on Hannah Montana: The Movie".
 She complimented it for being "more genuine, more effortless, than any of [Cyrus'] or Hannah's tracks".
 James Berardinelli agreed, stating, "Arguably, the movie's biggest mistake is having Taylor Swift perform a song, since she can sing and the comparison is not flattering to the movie's star."
 Leah Greenblatt of Entertainment Weekly described "Crazier" as "a pretty, yearning ballad".
-Premiere magazine reviewer Olivia Putnal referred to Swift's performance one of the film's "high points".
-Peter Hartlaub of the San Francisco Chronicle believed that Swift's cameo was enjoyable, but also calls it a mistake on the part of the filmmakers, explaining "Swift is so talented that she makes Cyrus seem bland by comparison."
+Premiere magazine reviewer Olivia Putnal referred to Swift's performance as one of the film's "high points".
+Peter Hartlaub of the San Francisco Chronicle believed that Swift's cameo was enjoyable, but also called it a mistake on the part of the filmmakers, explaining "Swift is so talented that she makes Cyrus seem bland by comparison."
 Perry Seibert from TV Guide wrote, "when genuine teen star Taylor Swift shows up to perform [...] she demonstrates all the spontaneity and authenticity that Miley Cyrus lacks."
 In June 2022, Insider ranked "Crazier" as Swift's fourth best soundtrack song.

 Chart performance

-"Crazier" made its debut on the Billboard Hot 100 at number seventy-two on the week ending April 11, 2009.
-"Crazier" rose three spots to number sixty-nine in the following week, but jumped to number thirty-eight on the week ending April 25, 2009 due to an 87 percent increase in digital downloads.
-For the week of Saturday, May 2, 2009, the song reached its peak on the Hot 100 at number seventeen, selling 110,000 downloads.
-It also peaked at number twenty-eight on the Pop 100 chart.
-As of November 2014, "Crazier" had sold one million copies in the United States.
+"Crazier" made its debut on the Billboard Hot 100 at number 72 on the week ending April 11, 2009.
+"Crazier" rose three spots to number 69 in the following week, and jumped to number 38 on the week ending April 25, 2009, due to an 87 percent increase in digital downloads.
+For the week of Saturday, May 2, 2009, the song reached its peak on the Hot 100 at number 17, selling 110,000 downloads.
+It also peaked at number 28 on the Pop 100 chart.
+As of November 2014, "Crazier" has sold one million copies in the United States.

 As the song was not officially released to radio as a single, digital sales also accounted for its appearance on international charts.
-The song debuted at number seventy-nine on the week ending April 11, 2009.
-For the week ending May 2, 2009, it reached number thirty on Hot Canadian Digital Singles and number sixty-three on the Canadian Hot 100.
-"Crazier" reached number fifty-seven on the Australian Singles Chart.
-The song debuted and peaked at number one-hundred in the UK Singles Chart for the week ending May 16, 2009.
+The song debuted at number 79 on the week ending April 11, 2009.
+For the week ending May 2, 2009, it reached number 30 on Hot Canadian Digital Singles and number 63 on the Canadian Hot 100.
+"Crazier" reached number 57 on the Australian Singles Chart.
+The song debuted and peaked at number 100 on the UK Singles Chart for the week ending May 16, 2009.